FAQ (Frequently Asked Questions)

 Do participants need business knowledge to use the learning solutions?

-No. No prior business knowledge is required at any scale.
+No. No prior business knowledge is required at any level.
 The game creates the strategic experience before the debrief names it — participants encounter commoditization, portfolio dynamics, synergy formation, and competitive pressure through their own decisions on the board before those concepts are introduced by the facilitator.
 Participants who bring business background will connect more deeply during the debrief, but participants who do not will develop the same foundational understanding through play.
 This is the pedagogical design principle behind every learning solution: experience first, theory second.

 Is there facilitation support?

-For L&D and Training Professionals
+3. For L&D and Training Professionals

 How long is a typical session?